US Open 2024: Rory McIlroy says he has 'great chance' of chasing down Bryson DeChambeau on final day at Pinehurst

 "It's going to be tough for McIlroy.

 "Maybe Bryson then starts to hear it.
-That's what Rory will be thinking about tomorrow."
+That's what Rory will be thinking about."

 Who will win the third men's major of the year?
 Watch the US Open live on Sky Sports.
 Live coverage of the the final round begins on Sunday from 2pm on Sky Sports Golf.
 Stream the US Open and more with NOW.